led02/card10_firmware/Documentation/overview.rst

 Pycardium
 ---------
 Pycardium is our MicroPython fork.
 Its purpose is to make it as easy as possible to interact with card10.
+If you are interested in working on Pycardium, take a look at the :ref:`pycardium_guide` guide.

 \*cardium
 ---------